 Neither taffy nor caramel, and certainly not nougat or chocolate, Tootsie Roll Industries has its success wrapped in brown-and-white waxed paper.
-As one of the country's largest candy companies, it makes and sells candies, including the vaguely chocolate-flavored Tootsie Roll, which has been produced with the same formula and name for nearly 120 years.
+As one of the country's largest candy companies, it makes and sells candies, including the vaguely chocolate-flavored Tootsie Roll, which has been produced with the same formula and name for 120 years.
 Tootsie Roll Industries also makes such well-known candies as Andes mints, Junior Mints, Charleston Chew, Mason Dots, and Sugar Daddy.
 Its Charms and Tootsie Pops brands make the company one of the largest lollipop producers in the world.
-The married team of Melvin Gordon (chairman and CEO) and Ellen Gordon (president and COO) control the company's voting power after the 2015 death of her husband, former chairman and CEO Melvin Gordon.
+Ellen Gordon controls the company's voting power after the 2015 death of her husband, former chairman and CEO Melvin Gordon.

 Every day the company produces some 64 million Tootsie Rolls.
 The company also makes more than 16 million lollipops a day.
-Tootsie Roll maintains more than a handful of production plants: four in the US, one in Mexico City, and one in Ontario, Canada.
+Tootsie Roll maintains production plants in the US (4), Mexico City (1), Ontario, Canada (1), and Barcelona, Spain (1).
 It operates as a single reportable segment that involves the manufacture and sale of confectionery products.

 Sales and Marketing

-The company uses a network of about 100 candy and grocery brokers to distribute its products in North America.
+The company uses a network of about 30 candy and grocery brokers to distribute its products in North America.
 Tootsie Roll's candy is sold in a wide variety of venues, including supermarkets, warehouse and membership stores, vending machines, dollar stores, drug stores, the US military, charitable organizations, and convenience stores.
-In the US, it counts some 6,000 customers. Über retailer Wal-Mart accounted for 23% of the company's 2012 sales.
+In the US, it counts some 4,000 customers. Über retailer

 The company has focused on expanding its digital marketing and social media initiatives in recent years.
 It's targeting candy-buying mothers age 25 to 44 because this group is considered to be tech-savvy and a prime demographic for Tootsie Roll.
 In the months leading up to the company's key Halloween selling season, the candy manufacturer rolls out campaigns using a combination of target-specific web sites, specialized Internet ad networks and social media, and search engine and portal ads.
 Its long-standing "How Many Licks?"
 Tootsie Pop commercial runs on popular cable TV programs at various times throughout the year and with a particular emphasis on the peak Halloween season.